 Sudbury to Sault Ste.
 Marie Road Trip

 This road trip follows the Trans-Canada Highway from Sudbury to Sault Ste.
 Marie along the North Channel of Lake Huron.
 Explore the towns and the stunning outdoors this route has to offer.
 The distance noted in parentheses is the driving distance from the previous stop.
+Take at least a day to do the drive.
+Add time for the end points and any side trips.

 These are the highlights between Sudbury and Sault Ste.
 Marie.